 The Bottom Line

 If you’re interested in, or already have, a career in fraud prevention, you might want to get the CFE certification.
 You’ll learn more skills that can help you in your career.
-Getting the certification may also raise your salary in the long run, and give you more job and promotion options than you had without the designation.
+Getting the certification may also raise your salary in the long run and give you more job and promotion options than you had without the designation.
+It’s a great certification to have on the staff of most financial advisory firms.

 Tips to Avoid Fraud

 - The CFE is just one of many certifications you might find when searching for a financial advisor.
 Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area.
-If you’re ready to be connected with local advisors who can help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Besides a CFE, there are several other important financial certifications.
 Financial professionals who hold one or more of these certifications can be quite helpful as you seek advice about how to grow your wealth securely.